matter172/dotfiles-w11/README.md

 WinGet installer for **Windows IoT Enterprise LTSC** — editions that ship without the Microsoft Store and therefore can't install WinGet the normal way.

 A GitHub Actions workflow automatically tracks the latest WinGet release, bundles all required dependencies, and publishes them as a single GitHub Release.
-A PowerShell script then downloads and installs everything in one shot.
+Two PowerShell scripts handle the rest: one installs WinGet itself, the other installs your apps.

 ---

-## Quick install
+## Step 1 — Install WinGet

 Open **PowerShell as Administrator** and run: